sammyhenningsson/hal_presenter/README.md

 PostSerializer.to_hal(post)   # => {"_links":{"doc:user":{"href":"/users/5"},"curies":[{"name":"doc","href":"/api/docs/{rel}","templated":true}]}}
 ```

-### embed
+### ::embed
 The `embed` class method specifies a nested resource to be embedded.
 The first argument, `name`, is required and must be a symbol.
-When `embed` is called with only one argument, the resource being serialized is expected to respond to the value of that argument and the returned value is what ends up in the payload.
+When `::embed` is called with only one argument, the resource being serialized is expected to respond to the value of that argument and the returned value is what ends up in the payload.
 The keyword argument `presenter_class` specifies the serializer to be used for serializing the embedded resource.
 ``` ruby
 class UserSerializer
   extend HALPresenter